OpenConext/spring-security-opensaml/README.md

 # _Don't use this library_

 ***Update August 2014:*** This plugin is deprecated.
 Instead, use the recently released [spring-security-saml](http://projects.spring.io/spring-security-saml/) plugin as developed by SpringSource / Pivotal.
 It is superior in every way.
+Most likely, you app will require only basic integration with SAML.
+Consider proxying your app with Apache Httpd and using it's excellent [Shibboleth module](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPApacheConfig) to take care of all the SAML stuff for you.
+If you need help figuring out which choice is right for you, read [this Stackoverflow post](http://stackoverflow.com/questions/22908548/single-sign-on-in-spring-by-using-saml-extension-and-shibboleth).

 This codebase will not be maintained any further.
 Do not expect any more releases, not even bugfixes.
 Migrate your existing projects.